 - Shaoxing Cooking Wine - This cooking wine adds another layer of flavor to the stew.
 If you cannot find it, you can substitute it with dry sherry.

 - Cinnamon/Star Anise/Bay Leaves - These 3 spices are a must.
-They give the stew another layer of flavor that differentiates the standard stew to a Vietnamese beef stew.
+They give the stew another layer of flavor that differentiates the standard stew from a Vietnamese beef stew.

-- Fish Sauce - This will give your stew a lot of flavor, as well as give its saltiness.
+- Fish Sauce - This will give your stew a lot of flavors, as well as give its saltiness.
 I highly recommend you don't substitute this out.

-Beef Shank or Oxtail : I personally found the best cut of beef for this stew was beef shank or oxtail, partially because of all the connective tissues which eventually will melt into the stew giving it a silkier texture.
-The beef itself is very tender and has a slight chew without the stringiness.
-The downside to beef shankoxtail is that it takes a lot longer to cook and it's harder to find unless you hunt for it at a butcher or Asian grocery store.
-This is definitely my favorite cut of beef to use for this recipe.
+- Beef Shank or Oxtail: I personally found the best cut of beef for this stew was beef shank or oxtail, partially because of all the connective tissues which eventually will melt into the stew giving it a richer and silkier broth.
+They are also very tender cuts of beef that have a nice chew to them without stringiness.
+The downside to beef shank and oxtail is that it takes a lot longer to cook.

-Chuck (aka top or bottom blade roast): This is my second favorite meat to use for the recipe.
+- Chuck (aka top or bottom blade roast): This is my second favorite meat to use for the recipe.
 This is a fattier cut of meat which also has a great texture.
-The only downside to this is, it was a bit harder to find for me because it's not usually labeled as chuck here, it is often labeled as a blade roast or a blade pot roast.
-Other than that I have no negatives here with this cut of meat for Bo Kho.
+Chuck is often labeled as a blade roast or a blade pot roast as well.

-Whenever I work with herbs and aromatics, I find releasing the oils during the cooking process by ripping, bruising or in this case smashing, makes the dish a lot more flavorful.
-Fresh lemongrass is a tough herb and I found that the best way to release its oils is to smash it once you have them cut into 2-3 inch chunks.
-I like to use a rolling pin but you can also use the back of your knife blade (since it's dull) as well to smash it.
+Fresh lemongrass is a tough herb and I found that the best way to release its oils and flavor is to smash it once you have them cut into 2-3 inch chunks.
+I like to use a rolling pin but you can also use the back of your knife blade as well.

 BROWNING YOUR BEEF